discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 If another version is required the results of the author/production QC steps should move the content to Content processor: Deliver revised ECS view in PaW via a SOAP feed.
 Once available to production again they should be moved on PaW to Publisher: Check final version.

+If another version is not required  the results of the authour/production QC process move to:  Publisher: Ready to load online in PaW via a SOAP feed.

+There is another stage that indicated delivery of final files to the final AWS bucket:
+The production staff need to move the content to Content processor: Upload online.

+Once this is moved, the output is finalised and publication ready.

 ####Output:
-All components are zipped up and delivered to an eLife AWS bucket **TBC**
+All components are zipped up and delivered to an eLife AWS bucket: elife-production-final

 - Zip file name: elife-12345-r1.zip
 - If reprocessed r1 suffix will be replaced with r2 suffix (zipped file).
 The naming convention for all actual files remains unchanged, even if the files themsleves changed.